top of page

 Selecting a fish from the day's catch to barbecue

-The focus is on understanding how fishing fits into daily life and how sustainability is practiced through careful harvesting.
-And, of course, to enjoy absolutely delicious and extraordinarily fresh fish, as opposed to throwing it back into the sea.
+The focus here is on understanding how fishing fits into daily life and how sustainability is practiced through careful harvesting.
+And, of course, to enjoy absolutely delicious and extraordinarily fresh fish, rather than throwing it back into the sea.

 For those hiking the Kumano Kodo, experiences like this can be woven in between walking days, offering contrast and context to the physical journey.